-The estimates and underlying assumptions are reviewed at least on an annual basis except for the estimates used in the calculation of the fair value of the EIB transaction which is reviewed on a regular basis consistent to the frequency of the NAV reporting.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+The estimates and underlying assumptions are reviewed on a quarterly basis by the Board.
+Revisions to accounting estimates are recognised in the year in which the estimate is revised if the revision affects only that year, or in the year of the revision and future years if the revision affects both current and future years.